Tournament Charity Partners

 The Principal Charity Classic is dedicated to helping Iowa kids succeed.
 We believe kids can achieve more with support from their community.

-The tournament has now raised approximately $13.5 million to support Iowa kids since 2007.
+The tournament has now raised more than $17.7 million to support Iowa kids since 2007.

 In addition to the tournament’s statewide Birdies For Charity Program, the Principal Charity Classic donates funds to six Tournament Charity Partners in the local community: